Adler-Alexander/dev/docs/SetupCCAManager.md

 **c**) Verification: Verify that two companion repos has been created and staged with the correct information.

-## Update ansible inventory files and variable values in the following files in your environment directory.
+## Update ansible inventory files and variable values
+In the following files in your environment directory make the nessesary changes with your values.

 ### Variables
 * group_vars/all/env_specific
   * cca_splunk_license_manager_uri: 'https://UPDATE_LICENSE_MANAGER_FQDN:8089'